imThomasss/TD-VehicleWhitelist/readme.txt

-Thank you for purchasing this script!
-I appreciate the support!
+Thank you for downloading, this script was originally a paid asset, however, I decided to release this version for free.

 If you need any help at all, please join this discord and open a ticket!